 Like most instruments, accordions range in price dramatically.
 You can find some under $100, but I do not recommend these models or brands.
 They are considered toys.

-You can get a good accordion from $500 and up.
+You can get a good accordion for beginners from $300 and up.
 While price should not be your main deciding factor, it undoubtedly is one to consider, especially if you are on a budget.